 For the Love of the Arts, a non-profit located in Northwestern Indiana dedicated to reducing youth violence, seeks to make life changing moments happen through art on a regular basis.
 Their ultimate goal?
 To change the negative statistics plaguing the nation’s youth into favorable ones, changing the tide by giving young people positive reinforcement and a safe place to express their artistic sides.

-Launched in April 2023, For the Love of the Arts’ brand-new Creativity Center offers course opportunities in the arts, mental wellness education, and the practice of social skills.
+Launched in April of 2023, For the Love of the Arts’ new Creativity Center offers course opportunities in the arts, mental wellness education, and the practice of social skills.
 Together, they believe that these tools can change a life through community, accountability, and creativity.

 Three Pillars of Growth

-Founded in 2015 by Sade’ Carrasquillo, For the Love of the Arts originated from Sade’s profound passion for the arts and her dedication to the wellbeing of young people.
+Founded in 2015 by Sade Carrasquillo, For the Love of the Arts originated from her profound passion for the arts and dedication to the wellbeing of young people.
 Stemming from a small group at her church, the organization was born out of Sade’s personal experience of loss and her subsequent determination to make a positive impact on the lives of youth.

-For the Love of the Arts is diverse in its range of course offerings, giving young people the chance to engage in music, painting, photography, dance, virtual graffiti art and much more.
+For the Love of the Arts is diverse in its offerings, giving young people a chance to engage in music, painting, photography, dance, virtual graffiti art and much more.
 Toddlers can have fun with the Little Creatives Day Camp program, which offers arts and crafts, kinetic stations, painting, story times, and a soft play area.

-For the Love of the Art’s most recent offering, the Fresh Start Recovery Café, will launch this summer and be available 3 days a week for individuals who are going through any type of recovery, whether that be from addiction, mental health challenges, or trauma.
-This free community resource will give participants opportunities to do art courses that and focus on mental wellness, with a meal included.
+For the Love of the Art’s most recent offering, the Fresh Start Recovery Café, will launch this summer and be available three days a week for individuals who are going through any type of recovery, whether that be from addiction, mental health challenges, or trauma.
+This free community resource will offer art courses that focus on mental wellness, with a meal included.

 Many Hands Make Light Work